-[CC-8] Design Changes implemented by the EPC Contractor are designed to meet the 2014 EBRD performance requirements, the 2012 IFC Performance Standards, the 2009 ADB Safeguard Policy

-Statement and the 2009 EIB Statement of Environmental & Social Principles and Standards, from the putset.
+[CC- 8] Design Changes implemented by the EPC Contractor are designed to meet the 2014 EBRD performance requirements, the 2012 IFC Performance Standards, the 2009 ADB Safeguard Policy Statement, the 2016 AIIB Environmental and Social Framework and the 2009 EIB Statement of Environmental & Social Principles and Standards, from the outset.
 They are referred as the Lenders E&S standards in this section.